-Hiring costs money.
-Every time someone leaves, it can cost you up to 75% of their salary.
+Investing in an onboarding process is a crucial part of creating a profitable business.
+The hiring process costs money.
+Every time someone leaves, it can cost up to 75% of their salary.
 In Australia, that equates to approximately $54,250 per employee (based on an average wage).

 With a roadmap for guidance, employees get up to speed in less time.
 Once your process is in place, it’s easy to make it more efficient as your business grows.

-Companies adept at onboarding achieved 2.5x the revenue growth over organisations that reported being the least capable.
+A worldwide study of 4,288 different businesses by the Boston Consulting Group shows that companies that have a great onboarding process received 2.5x the revenue growth over organisations that reported being the least capable.